 1. Know Your Challenger

 Hurricanes are classified by category.
-Some are minimally damaging at a category 1 level, while others, like a category 4 or 5, have the potential to cause serious damage and to be life-threatening.
-Before you can prepare for a hurricane, you have to know what kind you’re dealing with.
-Severe storms are harder to protect against, and it’s most important that you avoid being at home when the storm hits.
+Some are minimally damaging at a Category 1 level, while others, like Category 4 or 5, have the potential to cause severe damage and to be life-threatening.
+Before preparing for a hurricane, you must know what kind you’re dealing with.
+Severe storms are more challenging to protect against, and you must avoid being at home when the storm hits.

-Comparatively, a smaller storm with a lower classification causes less damage and is easier to protect against.
-For example, if a large storm approaches, shutting storm doors, using plywood to cover windows, and taping down furniture helps.
+Comparatively, a more minor storm with a lower classification causes less damage and is easier to protect against.
+For example, if a significant storm approaches, shutting storm doors, using plywood to cover windows, and taping down furniture helps.
 All vehicles should park inside garages when possible, and people should usually evacuate.
 With smaller storms, closing storm shutters and putting fabric panels over the doors and windows might be enough to prevent damage from debris.

 2. Know the Risk of a Flood

-Not all properties flood, but hurricanes drop inches or even feet of rain within a short timeframe.
+Not all properties flood, but hurricanes quickly drop inches or even feet of rain.
 With the risk of a heavy storm surge, consider taking the time to put up floor barriers.
 These cost between several hundred and several thousand dollars, depending on the kind you want and how high your barrier has to be.
-In high-risk areas, portable walls work well, while low-risk areas benefit from expanding bags or powder-filled door dams.
+Portable walls work well in high-risk areas, while low-risk areas benefit from expanding bags or powder-filled door dams.

 3. Be Prepared for Debris

 Debris causes much of the damage related to hurricanes.
 Prepare to cover your doors and windows with storm panels.
 These panels, made with aluminum or corrugated steel, bolt down over the doors and windows.
 Some homes have these on tracks, so they push out of the way when not in use and pull across the window or door when needed.
-Storm panels on tracks attach quickly, so you can prepare for a storm in seconds.
-As an added bonus, insurance carriers like to see this kind of preparation, so it can have a positive impact on your claim.
+Storm panels on tracks attach quickly so that you can prepare for a storm in seconds.
+As an added bonus, insurance carriers like to see this kind of preparation, so it can positively impact your claim.

-What to Do if an Insurer Denies or Underpays Your Hurricane Ian Damage Claim
+What to Do if an Insurer Denies or Underpays Your Hurricane Ian or Idalia Damage Claim

-It is unfortunately common for home and vehicle insurance companies to resist paying claimants for hurricane-related damages.
+It is, unfortunately, common for home and vehicle insurance companies to resist paying claimants for hurricane-related damages.
 Obtaining coverage for natural disasters can be an uphill battle for claimants in Florida.
-You may face obstacles such as an insurance claims adjuster undervaluing your catastrophic losses, failing to adequately investigate your claim, denying a valid claim or even taking action against you for alleged insurance fraud.
-These issues are serious and could prevent you from obtaining the compensation you need to move forward.
+You may face obstacles such as an insurance claims adjuster undervaluing your catastrophic losses, failing to adequately investigate your claim, denying a valid claim, or even taking action against you for alleged insurance fraud.
+These severe issues could prevent you from obtaining the compensation you need to move forward.
 Act to protect yourself in these situations.

 Reread Your Policy

-You may think an insurance company is treating you unfairly when in reality it is following the terms of your contract.
-Reread your policy for clarification about what your insurance company has guaranteed to cover after a hurricane.
+You may think an insurance company is mistreating you when it is following the terms of your contract.
+Reread your policy to clarify what your insurance company has guaranteed to cover after a hurricane.

 Carefully Document Your Damages